Sidharthtr/Placement-Management-System/README.md

 sectors, and geographical regions.
 Diversification reduces the impact of market volatility and minimizes risks associated with concentrated holdings.</br>
-PMS allows investors to benefit from professional guidance.
-Portfolio managers expertise helps construct well-informed investment porEolios.
-Constructing an optimal investment portfolio requires time, knowledge, and risk assessment.</br>
-Novice investors may struggle to gauge their risk profile and select suitable investments.
-PMS constructs tailor-made porEolios based on individual investment horizons, risk tolerance, and taxation needs.
-So, in this project, we are planning to build a Placement Management System (PMS), which will guide students, college authorities, and even companies to manage the placement process. we are building a better user interface using HTML, CSS, React JS Node JS and Express JS for the server side else MySql for database management.</br>
-The Placement Management System aims to enhance transparency, reduce manual paperwork, and foster efficient communication between students and companies.
-It provides a solid foundation for effective placement management.</br>

 REQUIREMENT SPECIFICATION
 -------------------------